Veraticus/huey/README.markdown

 bulb.ct = 500 # And make it a little more orange

 bulb.save # Apply all the changes you've made

+bulb.update(bri: 100, ct: 500) # Set and save in one step
 ```

 Changes to the bulb only take effect when you call `save` on it.
 If you prefer, `save` is aliased as `commit`.